DtxdF/AppJail.docs/docs/fs-mgmt.md

 ### Notes

-* `appjail fstab jail ... compile` will do some things for you.
+* `appjail-fstab(1)` `jail` `<jail name>` `compile` will do some things for you.
 If the file system type is `nullfs` it will create the file or directory inside the jail specified by `MOUNTPOINT` depending on whether `DEVICE` is a file or directory, or an error is displayed when the file's type is not a file or directory.
 If the file system type is `<pseudofs>` it will perform the same things as `nullfs` plus other things described in `PseudoFS`.
 If none of these file system types match and `MOUNTPOINT` does not exist inside the jail, a directory pointing to that path will be created.
 * You can reverse the mount order of a device by using the `:reverse` suffix, although it is only valid for `nullfs` and `<pseudofs>`.
 This implies that the `mountpoint` is mounted on `device`.

 ---